 your initial deposit *subject to change and depends on individual circumstances.

-Medusa Mining Limited (“Medusa” or the “Company”), a public company listed on the Australian Stock Exchange (ASX) and the London Stock Exchange (LSE) under the code MML, is an Australian based gold producer, focused solely in the Philippines.
+Medusa Mining Limited (“Medusa” or the “Company”), a public company listed on the Australian Stock Exchange (ASX) under the code MML, is an Australian based gold producer, focused solely in the Philippines.

 Medusa Mining increases resource inventory to 2 million ounces of goldAugust 12 2009, 7:40am